 instant

-mode, the mode we used during this workshop.
+mode, the mode you used during this workshop.
 A synchronous call that can be used as a drop-in-replacement for RunInstances but that offers a selection of pools and diversification using allocation strategies.maintain